FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 ```
 This time around we are first converting the `TokenStream` into the `proc_macro2::TokenStream` which will allow us to parse the tokens.
 The result of that is a `syn::Item` which is an enum of all the different types of rust `Item`s and will allow us to determine exactly what our attribute is decorating.
 For us, we only want this to work on functions, so we match `parse2`, if it is a `fn` we pass the inner data off to `handle_func` if not, we panic with a message about only supporting `fn`s.

 Inside of `handle_func` we first make a copy of the original function's identifier, for our example that would be `multiply`.
 Next we are going to use that copy to create a new identifer that will have an underscore at the start: `_multiply`.
-To do this we are going to use the `proc_macro2::Ident` constructor which takes a `&str` and a `Span` (the index that this token takes up), we are going to use the `format!` macro for the first argument and thankfully `proc_macro2::Span` provides the `call_site` constructor that we can use that will figure out the index for us.
+To do this we are going to use the `proc_macro2::Ident` constructor which takes a `&str` and a `Span` (the index that this token takes up), we are going to use the `format!` macro for the first argument and thankfully `proc_macro2::Span` provides the `call_site` constructor that we can use which will figure out the index for us.
 At this point we are going to use the `quote::quote` macro to generate a new `proc_macro2::TokenStream`.
 This is where that _quasi quoting_ happens, we can use the `#variable_name` syntax to insert variable's values into some raw text representing a rust program.
 First we want to put the original function as it was defined at the top, then we want to create a new function with our `_multiply` identifer the body of which will just call the original function with a constant set of arguments.
 Let's look at the expanded output.

 ```
 cargo expand -p example-plugin